 But then comes a holiday.
 The most recent being Easter.
 The joyous occasion of Easter just seemed sad, lonesome and empty.

-Hiding Easter eggs from our dogs somehow lost its luster as they devoured them as fast as they found them.
+Hiding Easter eggs from our dogs somehow lost its luster as they devour them as fast as they find them.
 They snarl and growl at the sight of those fancy bonnets.

 After all these years as an empty nester, you would think I would have gained “Rock Star” status by now.